open-phytoliths/FAIR-phytoliths/README.md

-# FAIRer phytoliths
+# TO CHOOSE?: Towards FAIRer phytolith data / Increasing the FAIRness of phytolith data / FAIRer phytoliths

-**_"We want to learn new ideas and new ways to share our work and then explain these ideas to the group of people working with old cells from green stuff"_**
+**_"We want to learn new ideas and new ways to share our work and then explain these ideas to the group of people working with old cells from green stuff"_** :seedling:

-This is what we do explained using only the 1000 most common words (produced with [UP-GOER5](splasho.com/upgoer5) text editor) :seedling:
+This is what we do explained using only the 1000 most common words (produced with [UP-GOER5](splasho.com/upgoer5) text editor).

 ## Welcome!

+Thanks for visiting the TITLE project repository!
 In this document you can find lots of information about this project.
 You can just scroll down or use the quick links below for each section.

 * [What is this project about and why is it important?](#what-is-this-project-about-and-why-is-it-important)
 * [What do we want to do?](#what-do-we-want-to-do)